eranheres/gym-ai-solutions/README.md

 ## Gym - solutions
-This project aims to provide entire set of optimal solutions for GymAI environments.To begin with not all solutions here are optimal.
-This is an on-going project... not all solutions are available, more to come.
+This project is a personal challange that aims to provide entire set of optimal solutions for GymAI environments.To begin with not all solutions here are optimal.
+This is a work in progress.
 All projects can run on both local and cloud (GCP).

 ### Setup (local)